Ubuntu 16.04 LTS

 ESM is available for free on up to three machines and for broader enterprise use through an Ubuntu Advantage subscription.
 The subscription includes additional services such FIPS-compliant modules and the Canonical Livepatch Service to apply critical kernel patches without unplanned downtime.

 What is covered by Ubuntu 16.04 ESM?

 Standard Security Maintenance of an Ubuntu LTS release covers binary packages that reside in the 'main' Ubuntu repository for a period of five years.
-For continued security beyond the standard five-year maintenance period, Canonical provides security maintenance to a wide range of binary packages that are commonly used in cloud and server workloads on 64-bit x86 AMD/Intel architectures for a period of three years beyond the normal end of life.
+For continued security beyond the standard five-year maintenance period, Canonical provides security maintenance to a wide range of binary packages that are commonly used in cloud and server workloads on 64-bit x86 AMD/Intel architectures for a period of five years beyond the normal end of life.

 For continued Linux kernel security, ESM for Ubuntu 16.04 LTS includes support for the below versions:

 |Ubuntu 16.04 LTS||arm64, amd64 (AMD/Intel) and s390x||4.15 (HWE)||generic, low-latency, linux-aws-hwe, linux-azure, linux-gcp, linux-oracle|

 |Ubuntu 16.04 LTS||arm64, amd64 (AMD/Intel) and s390x||4.4 (GA)||generic, low-latency, generic-fips, linux-aws|

 Canonical provides application extended security maintenance to the binary packages that reside in main.
 A few commonly-used packages include:

 For Ubuntu 16.04 LTS, where technically feasible, Canonical provides extended security maintenance to all binary packages that reside in the Ubuntu Main Repository.

 OpenStack Mitaka packages are supported in Ubuntu 16.04 ESM for those with an Ubuntu Advantage for Infrastructure subscription.